 At The New Family, we thought we’d share what’s on our summer bucket lists in the hope that it inspires you to write your own.
 Feel free to steal a few of our ideas and tell us some of yours in the comments!

 I started out by asking my youngest, Alister, 7, what he wants to do this summer.
-He’s a baseball fanatic, so the first thing that came to his mind was to practise his hitting: “I need to make some time to practise hitting because we’re on so many vacations and I need to start packing and packing!” (this said straight-faced to the woman who’d just completed all of his packing for him).
+He’s a baseball fanatic, so the first thing that came to his mind was to practice his hitting: “I need to make some time to practise hitting because we’re on so many vacations and I need to start packing and packing!” (this said straight-faced to the woman who’d just completed all of his packing for him).

 Anyway, when we got over our Cadillac problems, we decided that our bucket list included:

-* lots of hikes (we got a good start on this goal by hiking Rattlesnake Point and Hilton Falls in May)
+* Lots of hikes (we got a good start on this goal by hiking Rattlesnake Point and Hilton Falls in May)

-* seeing a new island on our annual trip to B.C., which has become a bit of a tradition (last year we had a great day on Galiano Island and this year we get to borrow our friend’s cottage on Protection Island for a couple of days)
+* Seeing a new island on our annual trip to B.C., which has become a bit of a tradition (last year we had a great day on Galiano Island and this year we get to borrow our friend’s cottage on Protection Island for a couple of days)

-* going on plenty of picnics (those May hikes meant we’ve already been on a few already, though we were picnicked on by black flies during one of them-part of the adventure, right?)
+* Going on plenty of picnics (those May hikes meant we’ve already been on a few already, though we were picnicked on by black flies during one of them-part of the adventure, right?)

-* and, for the boys, exploring Mackinac Island in Northern Michigan on their annual trip there with their dad and step-mom.
+* And, for the boys, exploring Mackinac Island in Northern Michigan on their annual trip there with their dad and step-mom.
 “We find something new every time,” said Cam, 11.

 Here’s what the other New Family contributors had to say when I asked them to tell me about their families’ summer bucket lists: